-Miami-Dade County public schools allows for children to enter into the gifted and talented program when they are referred by their teacher or school counselor for evaluation and score 2 standard deviation’s about the mean on an approved test of intellectual functioning.
+The Miami-Dade County public school system allows children to enter into the gifted and talented program when they are referred by their teacher or school counselor for gifted evaluation and score 2 standard deviation’s about the mean on an approved test of intellectual functioning.

 Miami Dade County Gifted Testing Application Form: http://forms.dadeschools.net/webpdf/7082.pdf

 According to the state website “…each school district serves gifted students through local plans that provide academic and social-emotional support“

 Register Your Child Today: